cfljam/galaxy-pcr-markers/README.md

 Xml wrappers for use in the  Galaxy  workflow environment are deprecated and not maintained.
 See older versions

 We are currently (2017)  refactoring to enable use with VCF and BED formats on genome-scale data.
+See https://github.com/PlantandFoodResearch/pcr_marker_design

 The primer design tool *design_primers.py*  now uses the excellent [primer3-py](https://github.com/benpruitt/primer3-py) See  http://benpruitt.github.io/primer3-py/index.html